mattwar/Dumbo/src/Dumbo/Strategies.md

     This tagged union is implemented as a record with public nested derived records for each tag state and associated values.

-    It has the smallest footprint (8 bytes).
+    >It has the smallest footprint (8 bytes).
-    It always allocates.
+    >It always allocates.
-    It is not possible for tearing to occur.
+    >It is not possible for tearing to occur.
-    It is null when assigned from default.
+    >It is null when assigned from default.

     ```
-    abstract record Union {
+    abstract record TagUnion {
         public record Tag1(TA v1, TB v2) : Union;
         public record Tag2(TA v1, TC v2, TC v3) : Union;
     }
+    ```

+- ### Type Union

+    This tagged union is implemented as a type union of a set of generated records or record structs corresponding to each tag state.

+    >Its implemention depends on the implementation of a type union.

+    ```
+    global static TagUnion = union(Tag1|Tag2);

+    public record Tag1(TA v1, TB v2);
+    public record Tag2(TA v1, TC v2, TC v3);
     ```